 Part of the problem is that foreign countries may not provide protections that U.S. law would provide to a passenger who has been injured in an accident or assault.
 In most cases, it is unlikely that an injured passenger understands even the basics of a foreign country’s law.
 At the time of their injury, they are at the mercy of local officials and the ship’s crew.
 Afterward, they find themselves trying to get answers from an international conglomerate that owns the ship.

-But, if you contact a Cohen & Jaffe cruise ship negligence lawyer, our knowledgeable attorneys can untangle the web of laws that apply to your case.
+But, if you contact a Law Office of Cohen & Jaffe, LLP cruise ship negligence lawyer, our knowledgeable attorneys can untangle the web of laws that apply to your case.
 If negligence on the part of the ship’s crew or the cruise line company contributed to your injuries and loss, we’ll help you pursue a claim.

 Yes, illness can spread rapidly on the tight confines of a ship at sea.
 Cruise ships have infirmaries with medical staff, but the extent of the medical crew’s knowledge and abilities can vary.
 You may be days at sea with little help.